What Do Orthodontists Do?

 ||Open Bites.
 Upper and lower incisors that do not touch when biting down.

 What Is the Best Age to Visit the Orthodontist?

 The American Association of Orthodontists recommends that a child has an initial consultation around the age of seven.
 Early treatment allows us to diagnose and prevent potential problems before they become major complications.
 Early intervention can also lessen overall treatment time.
 It is also never too late to see an orthodontist.
-Dr. Perry Stevenson is happy to treat every member of the family, from children to adults.
+Dr. Joseph R. Gregg is happy to treat every member of the family, from children to adults.